simpleton/stack-unwind-samples/unwind-stack.md

 LR (r14) – Link Register.
 Used as a return address to the caller.
 ```

-Lets' zoom up the stack, it will much clear on the big picture.
+Lets' zoom up the stack, it will be much clearer on the big picture.

 ![Function Frame Big Picture](art/function_frame_big_pic.svg)